YuriLectrice/YuriLectrice/README.md

 - ⚡ Fun fact: ...
 -->

-This github profile will currently be used for writing:
+This Github profile will at the moment be used for writing:
 - TryHackMe Rooms and CTFs Write-Ups
 - Linux guides